hollowdoor/penumbra/README.md

 About
 -----

 `penumbra` is task agnostic.
 Use it as a build tool, auto updater, a command line template, or a full program for doing whatever.
-There's no writing/reading/watch functions, arguments parsing, or anything helpful so get those elsewhere.

 Look at [multimatcher](https://www.npmjs.com/package/multimatcher) to find out what kind of names you can use for tasks in `penumbra`.
 For example you can use these as names: